-The Nellis AFB Office of the Staff Judge Advocate provides high-quality legal advice and expertise in the areas of civil law, contract law, labor law, environmental law, claims and military justice for courts-martial and non-judicial punishment actions.
+The Nellis AFB Office of the Staff Judge Advocate provides high-quality legal advice in the areas of civil law, contract law, labor law, environmental law, claims and military justice for courts-martial and non-judicial punishment actions.
 The Office also provides legal assistance to individual military members, retirees and family members on personal and civil legal matters.

 Nellis AFB Legal Office

 Location: 4428 England Ave, Bldg 18

 Telephone: DSN 682-5407 or (702) 652-5407

 Officers interested in continuing to serve the Air Force as a Judge Advocate are invited to apply to the Funded Legal Education Program and Excess Leave Program.

 For more information and application materials, visit www.airforce.com/jag or contact Capt.
 Anderson at 702-652-7523 or call 1-800-JAG-USAF.

 Article 137 Brief

 The Article 137 brief is held the 2nd, 3rd and 4th Wednesday of each month in the Education Center, Building 20, Room 310, at 9 a.m.
 Be sure to arrive at least 10 minutes early.